UGSDW/ugsdw.github.io/_posts/2019-12-02-trustees-no-decision-on-expansion-in-2019-student-workers-rally-against-delays.md

   Delays
 author: UGSDW
 'Outside Nollen House, student workers and community supporters packed the lawn, sharing stories, and singing labor songs.
 In so doing, we sent a message loud and clear': we have had enough waiting.
+excerpt: >-
-excerpt: "Outside Nollen House, student workers and community supporters packed the lawn,sharing  stories, and singing labor songs.
-In so doing, we sent a message loud and clear-we \t  have had enough waiting."
+  Outside Nollen House, student workers and community supporters packed the lawn,sharing  stories, and singing labor songs.
+In so doing, we sent a message loud and clear-we have had enough waiting.
 ---
 #### Press Release